 CORPORATE BOARD MEMBER

 SpencerStuart

 CEO Succession

 The nominating/governance committee generally has responsibility for board succession planning, and it may also lead the board's work overseeing CEO succession planning.
 Both roles, arguably the most important responsibilities of the board, are of vital importance to a company's success.
 Effective succession planning enables boards to make the best decision for the company in the event of planned or unplanned transitions.

 CEO SUCCESSION PLANNING

 Getting succession planning right is not a hypothetical consideration for most companies.
-Fifty-nine S&P 500 companies installed a new chief executive in 2017, the highest number of transitions in the last 10 years.
-Since 2007, when 58 companies named new CEOs, the number of transitions generally declined before hitting a low of 37 in 2012.
+Forty-two S&P 500 companies installed a new chief executive in 2019, a decrease from last year which had 55 new CEOs installed.

+of the new CEOs were promoted from within the company

+VS.